owuordickson/structural-gt/README.md

 # Structural GTb

-A software tool that implements structural graph theory and chaos engineering for nano-structures.
+A software tool that allows graph theory analysis of nano-structures.
+This is a modified version of **StructuralGT** initially proposed by Drew A. Vecchio, DOI: [10.1021/acsnano.1c04711](https://pubs.acs.org/doi/10.1021/acsnano.1c04711?ref=pdf).

 ## Installation